 There’s a historic city center, picturesque old churches, stunning coastal views, and an incredible pub culture (it is a college town in Ireland after all!).

-It’s also a great jumping-off point for all kinds of day trips.
+It’s also a prime jumping-off point for all kinds of day trips.
 From here you easily visit the Aran Islands and the Cliffs of Moher, two of Ireland’s most popular sights.

 To me, Galway has everything you could ever want in an Irish city.
 It’s a perfect base for exploring the region, has a lively nightlife with many pubs playing traditional Irish music, a youthful feel thanks to the university, and has that charming small-town feel.